kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - I believe this statement is audible in one of the rape porn films taken from 1989, probably when I was sedated, which was likely quite violent.
 - Did something similar happen to me that night sedated in my apartment?
 - I wonder what the special was on Denia TV.

+!!! tip "A little bird told me"
+    - They sedated me that night and put a plastic bag over my head and tied it shut and left me sedated in this state to the point of death before undoing it.
+    - That feels true and could explain the cold I was getting that evening becoming a six-week-long chest infection with a cough that made me crack a rib.

 ### My crypto account